 Ironically, Dubai is importing sand from Australia to keep up with its building needs- it’s the wrong kind of sand for the construction industry, because the particles are rounded by the wind and don’t bind together in cement and concrete as well as the more angular particles found in river beds and lakes.

-According to the World Wildlife Fund (WWF), sand mining of river deltas, such as in Asia and South Asia, is increasing the risk of climate-related disasters, because there’s not enough sediment to protect against flooding.
+According to the WWF, sand mining of river deltas and sea beds, such as in Asia and South Asia, is increasing the risk of climate-related disasters, because there’s not enough sediment to protect against flooding.

-Sand is also being used in land reclamation – which is happening apace in Singapore.
-Such has been Singapore’s demand for sand, it’s become the world’s largest importer.
+Sand is also being used in land reclamation –as in Karachi, the capital of Sindh province, and is happening apace in Singapore also.
+Such has been Singapore’s demand for sand that it has become the world’s largest importer.